Excerpt from the government of Ontario’s ‘Newsroom’

-Tervita Corporation was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91, section 109 that states,
+Tervita Corporation was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91, section 109 that states,

 “Every gear, pulley, belt, chain, shaft, flywheel, saw and other mechanically-operated part of a machine to which a worker has access shall be guarded or fenced so that it will not endanger a worker.”

-Tervita Corporation was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA), section 23, subsection 1(a) which states,
+Tervita Corporation was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA), section 23, subsection 1(a) which states,

 “A constructor shall ensure, on a project undertaken by the constructor that,